 Students read and discuss challenging and thought-provoking texts such

 Fadiman's The Spirit Catches You,

 and Mary Shelley's Frankenstein.

 In the spring semester, first-year HCOL students take one section of HCOL 086, Ways of Knowing, a selection of special topics courses the majority of which fulfill one course of the University's two-course diversity requirement.
 Each of these courses applies some of the foundational knowledge learned in the first semester to particular sets of circumstances, often involving race and culture in the U.S. and beyond.
-Among the titles of HCOL 086 courses for Spring '13 are "Mixed: Multiracialism in U.S. Culture,""Imagining Race and Region in Early New England," "Ethnolinguistic Identities," and "The Social Construction of Disability."
+Among the titles of HCOL 086 courses for Spring '14 are "Reading and Writing the Racialized Self," "Religion and Ways of Knowing," "The Construction of Race in American Politics," and "Happiness."